Genre: paranormal romance

 When Queisha Saint-Denis agreed to be a surrogate mother for a jet-setting – but childless – couple, she never dreamed she’d see a return on her gift.
 Literally.
 But now she’s looking at two adorable orphans, who come with a lot of baggage: there’s a battle brewing over who “inherits” them and their huge fortune, plus an unwanted (and alarmingly attractive) guardian, whom she’s sure has been hired by the duelling family members to keep an eye on her more than the children.

 Chance Godricson is keeping an eye on Queisha.
 In fact, he’s her guardian angel.
-Ever since he gave his life to save hers.
-Chance has felt an undeniable connection to Queisha.
+Ever since he gave his life to save hers, Chance has felt an undeniable connection to Queisha.
 And now that he’s back on Earth, in her house, surrounded by two scene-stealing moppets and a woman he finds irresistible, Chance is about to discover that helping Queisha and still staying angelic is not going to be easy.

 Queisha has had a difficult life.
 She was adopted at age one, by a couple.
 The woman loved her very much, but she died when Queisha was eleven.
 Her adopted father only tolerated her in his house, and kicked her out when she got pregnant at sixteen.
 The baby died at birth, and Queisha was taken up in the wheels of Child Services.
 She developed her agoraphobia then, the fear of leaving the house.
 When her Social worker tried to help her deal with it, by taking her shopping, an earthquake or something happened.
 A man died while saving her life, and he told her to life for two.
 Some time later, a relative from her birthmother died and left Queisha her entire fortune and her enormous home in Salem.
 So Queisha moved there, bringing the world to her, but never stepping outside, she only ventured on the yellow brick patio near the house.
 But not a foot on the grass or in her very lovely garden.

-Through the advise of Vivica, the owner of Works Like Magick, she agreed to become a surrogate mother.
+Through the advice of Vivica, the owner of Works Like Magick, she agreed to become a surrogate mother.
 Being pregnant with some one else’s child, giving birth to it, and then giving it up.
 She never thought it would be so hard to give her twins away.

 But now their mountain climbing parents are lost somewhere, and as she is appointed their guardian, the girls are fetched from their boarding school in Switzerland, and brought to Queisha.
-Two little six year old girls in uniforms, not knowing how to play, never been cuddled or tickled or anything.
+Two little six year old girls in uniforms, not knowing how to play, who have never been cuddled or tickled or anything.
 So why did those people want children and not take care of them?
 But Queisha is determined to make them enjoy life as much as she can, even though she herself is too afraid to leave the house.

 So here is Chance.
 Her new cook to take care of the cooking, as Queisha doesn’t know how.
 The girls will need nutritious meals after all.
 He can also escort them outside when necessary.